Krispy Kreme menu adds healthy items?

-In yet another example of how companies all to often overlook the permissions consumers grant their brand, recent news headlines report Kripsy Kreme is preparing to ramp up a new “healthy” product menu.
-After seeing one of the best quarters since as far back as 2004, Kristy Kreme’s new menu is designed to attract a consumer base that might not be swayed by hot, glazed, carbohydrates.
+In yet another example of how companies all to often overlook the permissions consumers grant their brand, recent news headlines report the Krispy Kreme menu will soon include healthy products.
+After seeing one of the best quarters since as far back as 2004, the Kristy Kreme menu is designed to attract a consumer base that might not be swayed by hot, glazed, carbohydrates.

 One of the biggest problems with brands is that not enough consideration is given to the brand when decisions are made.
 The greatest brands (Apple, Google, IKEA, etc.) are the ones that always ask, “Is this on message with the brand?”
 As a result, these are the brands consumers pay more to own or inconvenience themselves to get.
 Without brand consistency, companies like Krispy Kreme are left with benign marketing like “we have healthy things”, not a high bar, or even a differentiator, when even KFC is saying that.
 (And not getting away with it either.)